 Copies of the meeting agenda and more detailed information concerning the Federal Obligations Report and proposed Transportation Improvement Program can be obtained by writing to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area, c/o North Central Florida Regional Planning Council, 2009 NW 67th Place, Gainesville, Florida 32653, at the www.ncfrpc.org/mtpo website, or by calling 352.955.2200.
 Copies of the meeting agenda will also be posted at the above address.
 All persons are advised that, if they decide to contest any decision made at this public meeting, they will need a record of the proceedings and, for such purpose, they may need to ensure that a verbatim record of the proceedings is made, which record includes the testimony and evidence upon which it is to be based.
 All interested persons are invited to attend and be heard.
 Public participation is solicited without regard to race, color, national origin, age, sex, sexual orientation, marital status, religious status, disability, familial status or gender identity.
-Persons who require translation services (free of charge), should contact Michael Escalante at 352.955.2200, extension 114, at least 48 hours before the public meeting.
+Persons who require special accommodations under the American with Disabilities Act, or persons who require translation services (free of charge), should contact Michael Escalante at 352.955.2200, extension 114, at least 48 hours before the public meeting.